sdaigle2/Abacus-mvp/README.md

 (1) npm install
 (2) bower install

+## Notes on general library used

+loadash (with the symbol _.) is used for array, and object manipulation. details see:https://lodash.com/

 ## Notes on Server Code Structure

 The server side code is no longer under one long `server.js` script.